materialscloud-org/learn-fireside/1_basic_convergencies/4_kpt_vs_forces/README.md

 1. Download the [provided input files](../../files/NaCl.scf.in)
 2. Copy or link the pseudopotential files for Na and Cl inside a folder named ```pseudo``` in the same path of the input file
-2. Copy or link the pseudopotential files for Na and Cl inside a folder named ```pseudo``` in the same path of the input file
 3. Modify the input file to use the converged cutoff you obtained in either problem 1.1 or 1.2
 4. Run the code pw.x from terminal using the command ```pw.x < Na.scf.in > Na.scf.out```
 5. Collect the value of the forces acting on the two atoms (you expect to have the x and y components equal to 0 and that fz_Na = - fz_Cl).